When "DISTRONIC PLUS Currently Unavailable See Oper.

 Mercedes Serpentine Belt Replacement Guide

-In this guide, you will find step-by-step instructions with pictures and video on how to change Mercedes-Benz serpentine belt.
-For instructions on how to change belt and tensioner, follow our guide on How to change Mercedes-Benz tensioner.
+In this guide, you will find step-by-step instructions with pictures on how to change the Mercedes-Benz serpentine belt on V6, V8, and V12 engines.

 - Order the correct Mercedes-Benz serpentine belt for your car.
 The belt can be purchased online or at any auto parts store or dealer.